-1. Marvel at Sarakiniko Beach
+1. Sarakiniko Beach

 When it comes to Greek jaw-dropping landscapes, Sarakiniko takes the cake.
 This is undoubtfully one of the most photographed spots in all the Aegean, and how could it not be?
 Picture a monumental sculpture of moon-white volcanic stone that is only interrupted by natural lagoons, with blue waters piercing and splashing through the crevices.
 It’s perfect postcard material.